jtweedle1/Week-3-Password-Generator/README.md

 </p>

 ## Description ##
 This project was created for the purpose of putting our JavaScript knowledge into practice.
 The best way to get better at coding is to do just that - code, over and over again!
 I learned about multiple aspects of JavaScript, including some new functions like Math.floor() and Math.random() that assisted with creating the "random factor" for generating the password.
-The website is full responsive and adjusts to the viewport, along with a user being able to generate a password according to the class specifications.
+The website is fully responsive and adjusts to the viewport, along with a user being able to generate a password according to the class specifications with several types of characters.

 ## Features ##
 * Responsive web design that changes depending on screen size